dan-sprague/FastBreak/README.md

 # FastBreak.jl

-Fast detection of breakpoints in univariate time series data.
+A package for quickly estimating when changes in behavior occur between two variables using Bayesian inference.
 Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, controlling for growth rate?
 Statistical inference can also be performed on slopes (growth rates)

 ## Uses

+Fastbreak.jl is best specified for a small number of breakpoints, i.e. a small number of time-dependent interventions or hypothesized changes in behvaior.

 ### Biology
-Identifying the probable interval of time that population growth curves change behavior (exponential/linear/plateau) can be calculated in fractions of a second.
+Identifying the probable interval of time that population growth curves change behavior (exponential/linear/plateau) can be calculated almost instantly using either point estimate (MAP) or full posterior estimation using MCMC.
 Hypothesis testing on breakpoints can be performed intuitively using either the full posterior (best) or Wald test.

 Simple curves such as these can be fit nearly instantaneously.